Islamabad, Pakistan (CNN) -- Pakistan must immediately drop blasphemy charges against a teenager and let him out of jail, Human Rights Watch said.

 The controversial laws say whoever defiles the name of the prophet shall be punished by death or imprisoned for life.

-The laws came into sharp focus late last year when liberal Pakistani politician Salman Taseer was gunned down after leading a public campaign to change them
+The laws came into sharp focus early this year when liberal Pakistani politician Salman Taseer was gunned down after leading a public campaign to change them.

 Taseer said the laws were being misused to persecute minorities.